toth3m00n/toth3m00n/README.md

     </a>
 </div>

-### ⭐ Hi there ⭐
+### ⭐ Hi!
+Im Alice ⭐
 [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=%2336BCF7&lines=Computer+science+student)](https://git.io/typing-svg)

+- 👩‍💻 Python is a developer with a year of experience
-- ✍🏻 I’m currently learning Django and REST other web-stuff
+- ✍🏻 I’m currently learning Django REST and other web-stuff
 - 👯 I’m looking to collaborators

 ### Languages and tools: